MalavyaRaval/new-repo/README.md

 # new-repo
-There is going to be a lot of deletion here
+This is a new repository.